abdul-yudi/Currency_Rate/README.md

 # Currency_Rate

-Created with React.js, Bootstrap, and Jquery
+Created with:
+- React.js
+- Bootstrap
+- Jquery

 Feature:
-You can add, remove, calculation rate
+- You can add, remove, calculation rate